M

 The Best Dog Food for Mikis

 Miki has the same nutritional standards as other toy dogs.
-Their diet should consist of high-quality and nutritional food appropriate for their age.
+Their diet should consist of high-quality and nutritious food appropriate for their age.
 Respiratory issues can sometimes make it hard for Miki to feed, and toy breeds sometimes have issues with chewing kibble.
 There is food that’s specially formulated for the needs of toy dogs, but it’s not a necessity unless you’re noticing a negative impact from the current diet.

-Miki is sometimes prone to excessive weight gain, and that’s especially true in those who don’t get a lot of exercise.
+The Miki is sometimes prone to excessive weight gain, and that’s especially true in those who don’t get a lot of exercise.
 This can become a compounding issue if they live in a small apartment or have trouble staying active because of respiratory issues.
 Make sure to portion out their food and ensure that less than 10% of their dietary intake consists of treats.
-Miki can be picky eaters, but finding food that’s small and easily digestible can help rescue them from unhealthy obesity.
+Miki can be a picky eater, but finding food that’s small and easily digestible can help rescue them from unhealthy obesity.

 Maintenance And Grooming